-- Likert Scale: In the Likert scale, the researcher provides some statements and ask the respondents to mark their level of agreement or disagreement over these statements by selecting any one of the options from the five given alternatives, i.e., strongly disagree, disagree, neither agree nor disagree, agree and strongly agree.
+- Likert Scale: In the Likert scale, the researcher provides some statements and ask the respondents to mark their level of agreement or disagreement over these statements by selecting any one of the options from the five given alternatives.

-For example, A shoes manufacturing company adopted the Likert scale technique for its new sports shoe range named Z sports shoes, to know the agreement or disagreement of the respondents.
+For example, A shoes manufacturing company adopted the Likert scale technique for its new sports shoe range named Z sports shoes.
+The purpose is to know the agreement or disagreement of the respondents.

-For the purpose, the researcher asked the respondents to circle a number representing the most suitable answer according to them, in the following representation:
+For this, the researcher asked the respondents to circle a number representing the most suitable answer according to them, in the following representation:

-The above illustration will help the company to understand what the customers think about its products and whether there is any need for improvement or not.
+The above illustration will help the company to understand what the customers think about its products.
+Also, whether there is any need for improvement or not.

-- Semantic Differential Scale: A bi-polar seven-point non- comparative rating scale where the respondent can mark on any of the seven points for each given attribute of the object as per personal choice, thus depicting the respondent’s attitude or perception towards the object.
+- Semantic Differential Scale: A bi-polar seven-point non-comparative rating scale is where the respondent can mark on any of the seven points for each given attribute of the object as per personal choice.
+Thus, depicting the respondent’s attitude or perception towards the object.

 For example, A well-known brand for watches, carried out semantic differential scaling to understand the customer’s attitude towards its product.
 The pictorial representation of this technique is as follows: